lecaillon/Cassette/README.md

 Cassette uses specific HTTP request headers to modify its behavior.
 They are define in the classes `CassetteOptions` and `CassetteOptions.Refit`:
 - NoRecord: prevent caching of the HTTP response.
-- ExcludeRequestBody: exclude the request body from the computed key when it contains an auto-generated identifier that would cause cache misses.
+- ExcludeRequestBody: exclude the request body from the computed key in cache when it contains an auto-generated identifier that would cause cache misses.
-- ExcludeLastUriSegment: exclude the last uri segment from the computed key when the its value is always different between calls and would cause cache misses.
+- ExcludeLastUriSegment: exclude the last uri segment from the computed key in cache when its value is always different between calls and would cause cache misses.